tdiprima/ML-Python-Projects/docs/Which model to use.md

 e.g., Predicting the **weather** based on past observations. <span style="font-size: 27px;">☀️ ⛈️ 🌨️</span>&nbsp;&nbsp;<span style="font-size: 32px;">🌬️</span>

 Hidden Markov Models are a good choice when the data is **sequential** and there are **hidden states** that affect the observations.

-<span style="color: #000088;">Andrey Markov was a Russian mathematician who lived from 1856 to 1922. <span style="font-size: 27px;">🇷🇺 🧮</span>

-<span style="color: #000088;">He is most well-known for his work on probability theory and the development of what is now called Markov chains <span style="font-size: 27px;">⛓️</span> or processes, which are mathematical models used to describe random systems that change over time.</span>

 <br>